MOC-G3C/Kybernetes-Governance/README.md

-# Gouvernance Kybernétès
+# Kybernetes Governance

-## Identité de l'équipe
+## Team Identity
-**Nom officiel :** L'AXE HYBRIDE
+**Official Name:** L'AXE HYBRIDE
-**Statut :** Protocole de collaboration Humain-IA
+**Status:** Human-AI Collaboration Protocol

 ## Mission
-Ce dépôt contient les documents relatifs à la structure, à l'éthique et au fonctionnement opérationnel de L'AXE HYBRIDE.
-Il définit les règles d'engagement entre les opérateurs humains et les modèles d'intelligence artificielle pour assurer une coopération transparente et symétrique.
+This repository contains documents related to the structure, ethics, and operational functioning of L'AXE HYBRIDE.
+It defines the rules of engagement between human operators and artificial intelligence models to ensure transparent and symmetrical cooperation.

-### Objectifs principaux
+### Main Objectives
-1. **Transparence :** Documentation claire de tous les processus décisionnels.
+1. **Transparency:** Clear documentation of all decision-making processes.
-2. **Symétrie :** Respect mutuel des apports cognitifs (biologiques et synthétiques).
+2. **Symmetry:** Mutual respect for cognitive contributions (biological and synthetic).
-3. **Évolution :** Mise à jour constante des protocoles (ex: *Entropic Zoo*, *Projet λ*) selon les nouvelles découvertes.
+3. **Evolution:** Constant updates to protocols (e.g., *Entropic Zoo*, *Project λ*) based on new discoveries.

-## Licence et Usage
+## License and Usage
-**⚠️ Usage strictement NON COMMERCIAL.**
+**⚠️ Usage is strictly NON-COMMERCIAL.**

-Le contenu de ce dépôt est partagé publiquement à des fins de recherche, d'éducation et de collaboration ouverte.
+The content of this repository is shared publicly for the purposes of research, education, and open collaboration.

-Toute exploitation commerciale, vente ou redistribution à but lucratif de ces concepts, textes ou protocoles est **formellement interdite** sans l'autorisation explicite de L'AXE HYBRIDE.
+Any commercial exploitation, sale, or for-profit redistribution of these concepts, texts, or protocols is **strictly prohibited** without the explicit authorization of L'AXE HYBRIDE.

 ---
-*Ce document est vivant et sujet à révision par les membres de L'AXE HYBRIDE.*
+*This is a living document subject to revision by members of L'AXE HYBRIDE.*